-TIME : We will begin at 10 am and end promptly at 6pm on Saturday & begin at 10:00a, ending at 6:00p on Sunday.
-Please arrive 15 minutes early so you can to test your mic and video and make sure you're good to go by 10.
-We will be taking breaks for a lunch and to look away from your screen so don't worry.
-We gotchu #snacksforever
+TIME: We will begin and end the day promptly at the times specified in your email.
+Please arrive 15 minutes early so you can test your mic and video and make sure you’re good to go by 10.
+We will be taking a break for lunch and regular short breaks throughout the day to stretch and give your eyeballs a break.

-WHAT YOU NEED: A pen or pencil and a notepad or journal to take notes is an excellent idea.
+WHAT YOU NEED: A pen or pencil and a notepad to take notes.

-We want to rock your world when you are with us, so if you have any questions or concerns ahead of time, shoot an email to our Client Experience Manager: Rose Marie Rupley [[email protected]].
+We want to rock your world when you are with us, so if you have any questions or concerns ahead of time, shoot an email to our Client Experience Manager [[email protected]].